okta/workflows-templates/workflows/tracking_and_alerting_for_possible_account_takeove/readme.md

-# Tracking and Alerting for Possible Account Takeover Attempts in Okta
+# Track and alert on possible account takeover attempts

 ## Overview